 For a third-party endorsement to work, the bank or other financial institution must know the original payee (you as the second party) approves the payment of the money to the third party.

-When you sign over a check to a third person, you need to realize that the check funds will no longer be going to you, but to the person you name in the endorsement.
-For this reason, you need to be clear as to what’s happening and only use a third-party endorsement with people whom you trust.
+When you sign over a check to a third person, you need to realize that the check funds will no longer be going to you but to the person you name in the endorsement.
+For this reason, you need to be clear about what’s happening and only use a third-party endorsement with people you trust.

 What else do I need to know about how to endorse a check?

-You must ensure that the original check has the correct date, amount, signature, and payee name before you endorse it.
+Before you endorse it, you must ensure that the original check has the correct date, amount, and payee name.
+Also, confirm that the person has filled out the signature line.

 To protect yourself from fraud, ensure the fund amount in the right-hand box in numbers matches the amount written out on the second line in the middle.
-If there are any errors, ask the original check writer to issue a corrected one.
+Have the person write you a new check if there are any errors.

-If there is a discrepancy in the written-out and numerical amounts, or if something is illegible or misspelled, the check may not be honored.
+If there is a discrepancy in the written-out and numerical amounts, or if something is illegible, the check may not be honored.
 The recipient can only cash the check if the information on the front of the check is correct.

 In most cases, checks have a lifespan of six months.
-This means if the date is written incorrectly, or it appears as though the check is more than six months old, the recipient cannot cash it.
+This means if the date is miswritten, or it appears as though the check is more than six months old, the recipient cannot cash it.
 Errors in the payee’s name will also prevent you from cashing the check.

-It is not difficult to learn how to endorse a check.
+It is easy to learn how to endorse a check.
 As with all other banking matters, though, attention to detail counts.
-If you fail to endorse a check correctly, you may not get the money you need on time, or even get it at all!
+If you fail to endorse a check correctly, you may not get the money you need on time or even get it at all!